Staking

 What is an epoch?

-An 'epoch' is a length of time for the existing validator leader schedule on the powerledger energy blockchain.
+An 'epoch' is a length of time for the existing validator leader schedule on the Powerledger blockchain.
 An epoch is a set ammount of 'slots' which should be 400ms, but can vary slightly depending on network conditions.
 An epoch lasts approximately 2 - 2.5 days depending on latency.
 The current epoch progress can be viewed on the staking page.

 Why do I need two wallets?